ilmitch/covid_eda/README.md

 The notebook is updated daily with the latest available dataset.

-The usa of this notebook requires knowledge in python and pandas.
+The use of this notebook requires knowledge in python and pandas.